Worker’s Compensation Lawyers Serving Cook, Lake and McHenry Counties

 4. Can my employer fire me if I file a Workers’ Compensation claim?

 We suggest that you contact our office and get your free copy of Bob’s book, “12 Things you MUST Know About Your Workers’ Compensation Claim.”

 At this time you can set an appointment for your FREE NO obligation and NO pressure honest evaluation of your case.
-Bob will personally look at the details of your case and put his 20+ years experience to work to let you know your options.
+Bob will personally look at the details of your case and put his 20+ years of experience to work to let you know your options.